 Volunteers may also acquire continuing education credit from outside sources that they learn of on their own (including college classes) so long as they are approved by CASA staff and are relevant to CASA work (i.e. children's issues family issues, the legal system, case management, or other relevant topics) and to include annual cultural competency training.
-Continuing education opportunities are posted on the CASA of Galveston County website at www.casagalveston.org/resources.
+Continuing education opportunities are posted on the CASA of Galveston County website www.casagalveston.org/resources.
 Continuing education will be documented by the volunteer in the Optima database system and approved by their supervisor.

-Section 6.3: Volunteers Transferring to Galveston CASA.
+Section 8.4 Volunteers Transferring to Galveston CASA.

 A CASA volunteer who transfers from another CASA program must complete a Galveston CASA volunteer application and undergo all required background checks.
-Participation in an in-person interview and a volunteer refresher is also required.
+Participation in an in-person interview and a volunteer training refresher is also required which may include the following: the background and needs of the children served by the local program, local court, laws, program policies and procedures, investigation and report writing.
 Transfers from other CASA programs can be subject to full retraining at the discretion of the Executive Director.

-Section 7: CONFLICT OF INTEREST
+SECTION 9 CONFLICT OF INTEREST

-CASA advocates are expected to act in good faith and in the best interests of CASA at all times.
+CASA advocates are expected to always act in good faith and in the best interests of CASA.